 That challenge for risk assessment comes when the changing climate has made fire risk even greater.
 In addition to hot summers, many regions have wetter winters.
-That leads to growth of vegetation, or more plant life that can spread fire.
+That leads to the growth of vegetation or more plant life that can spread the fire.
 Lightning is also more common, adding a natural source to the human causes of fire.

 Homeowners Probably Already Have Coverage